Skip to content

 def _run(session, command):

-"""Execute one command and print every player-visible event it logged.
+"""Execute one command and print every player-visible event it came back with.

 """